 Where Yt+1Ais the annual inequality level with low-frequency variable (A), XNMis the stock market indicators at monthly frequency data (M), X consists of three indicators such as market accessibility, stability and efficiency. pYA and mxMare the distributed lag order of the low-and high frequency variables.

 μ is the stochastic disturbance term.
-Following the Karagoz and Ergun (2020) specification, j=0 τjθj is the coefficients of the lagged terms as polynomial varying weights β1 in the equation (2)displaying the effects of the stock market indicators on inequality.
+Following the Karagoz and Ergun (2020) specification, j=0k τjθj is the coefficients of the lagged terms as polynomial varying weights β1 in the equation (2), displaying the effects of the stock market indicators on inequality.

 c is the constant, and i=1pYA-1αi is equal to the persistence level of income/wealth inequality as γ in the equation (2).